Learning Disability Today

 The review concluded that social care must become a “universal entitlement on a par with the NHS” rather than rationed by the “meanest of means tests”.
 It proposes that the extra £15bn a year cost would be funded through taxes.

-Disabled people’s care should not be left behind
+Disabled people’s social care should not be left behind

 The report is based on 18 months of listening and engaging with people who draw on care and support, unpaid carers, care workers, and organisations that provide and commission care, as well as experts.